Associate in Applied Science Degrees, Diplomas, Certificates

 Diplomas

 Diplomas are awarded after completion of a minimum of 36 semester credit hours, or the number of credit hours specified by the specific program of study.
-For program completion, a minimum of 12 credit hours must be earned at Central Piedmont.
+For program completion, a minimum of 25% of credit hours in the program must be earned at Central Piedmont.
 Official copies of high school and all other college/university transcripts must be on file in the Student Records Office.

 Diplomas are awarded in the following areas